tusharmalankiya/tusharmalankiya/README.md

 # Thank you for visiting my profile.
-I'm a self-learner, aspiring enterpreneur and explorer.
+I'm a self-learner, aspiring entrepreneur and explorer.